 - Change in immigration status from a non-eligible status to an eligible one.

-- Enrollment or eligibility error made by the marketplace or another government agency or somebody, such as an assister, acting on their behalf.
+- Enrollment or eligibility error made by the Marketplace or another government agency or somebody, such as an assister, acting on their behalf.

-When you experience a qualifying event, your special enrollment opportunity will last 60 days from the date of that triggering event.
-There are a few exceptions to the 60 day timeframe.
-If a qualified individual or his dependent loses minimum essential coverage, then the individual has 60 days before or after the last date of coverage to select a plan.
+When you experience a qualifying event, your special enrollment opportunity will typically last 60 days from the date of that triggering event.
+Generally, if a qualified individual or their dependent loses minimum essential coverage, then the individual has 60 days before or after the last date of coverage to select a plan.
 This includes loss of employer-based coverage, Medicaid-related pregnancy coverage, and Medicaid-related medically needy coverage.
-Additionally, if an individual is a Native American or Alaskan Native, he or she can enroll into a marketplace plan or change his or her marketplace plan once per month.
+There are a few exceptions to the 60-day timeframe, including: